 It’s no secret that starting a business isn’t easy.
 Add that to being an undergrad and the mix gets even more difficult.
-Yet, somehow, student-run businesses seem surprisingly common at WashU.
+Yet, somehow, student-run businesses are surprisingly common at WashU.

-From Bear Bites to Bear Bikes, to U-Shuttle and UTrucking, the list of student-run businesses here is impressive.
-Of course, the proliferation of businesses at WashU can be attributed to the creativity and hard work of the students who run them.
-However, WashU does have something special that helps foster student innovation and entrepreneurship on campus.
+From Bear Bites to Bear Bikes, from U-Shuttle and UTrucking, the list of student-run businesses at WashU is impressive.
+This can, of course, be attributed to the creativity and hard work of the students who run them.
+But WashU also has something special that helps foster student innovation and entrepreneurship on campus.

 StEP, the Student Entrepreneurial Program, provides students with the opportunity to purchase or start their own business while still in school.
 Founded in 1999 with the goal of bringing together student businesses already on campus and encouraging the creation of new ones, the program welcomed its first five businesses in January 2000.
 Today there are 13 StEP businesses.

 The program is unique in that it empowers and trusts its students to fully own and run their own businesses.
 Student businesses receive no money from the university and must be profitable in order to stay open.
 The program, which is part of the Skandalaris Center for Interdisciplinary Innovation and Entrepreneurship, provides advising, access to loans, and subsidized storefronts on a highly-trafficked portion of the South 40 (the underclassmen living area), but other than that, students hold full responsibility.

 “There are a couple of program advisors and a board of directors, but for the most part, we only provide basic guidance.
 All business decisions are left to the owners,” says Jessica Stanko, the campus services coordinator for the Skandalaris Center.
 “For students who choose to start something new, it’s an opportunity for them to try launching a real business in a safe environment that provides a lot of support.”